Symmetrization with respect to mixed volumes: Introduction

 The present paper seems to be a first attempt to study the anisotropic $k$-Hessian operator $S_{k,F}$ for general $k$.
 We remark that Cianchi-Salani \cite{CS} has proved some basic properties for $S_{2, F}$, in order to study overdetermined problem for $S_{1,F}$, the Finsler-Laplacian.

 The main result of this paper is the following P\'olya-Szeg\H o type principle for the anisotropic Hessian integral (see Theorem \ref{pol})

 On one hand, when $F$ is the Euclidean norm, $A_F[u]=\n^2 u$ is the Hessian of $u$, $S_{k,F}[u]=S_k(\n^2 u)$ is the $k$-Hessian operator, $I_{k,F}[u, \O]$ is the $k$-Hessian integral defined in \eqref{hess-integ}, and the above result reduces to Talenti-Tso's.
-On the other hand, when $k=1$, $S_{1,F}$ reduces to the so-called Finsler Laplacian and the above result reduces to Alvino et.al.'s.
+On the other hand, when $k=1$, $S_{1,F}$ reduces to the so-called Finsler Laplacian and the above result reduces to Alvino et al.'s.
 The special case $n=k=2$ has been proved by the first two authors \cite{dpgmaan}.
 Our result completes this anisotropic type symmetrization.

 For the Euclidean norm, the study of Talenti-Tso's symmetrization and the corresponding P\'olya-Szeg\H o type principle is based on Reilly's systematic work \cite{Reilly} on the elementary symmetric functions $S_k$ on symmetric matrices.
 Compared to the case when $F$ is the Euclidean norm, the new difficulty arises because of the anisotropy, which makes the anisotropic Hessian $A_F[u]$ a non-symmetric matrix.
 In the case $k=1$, the Finsler Laplacian is a quasilinear operator and in the case $n=k=2$, the 2-dimensional anisotropic Monge-Amp\`ere operator is possible to be computed directly.
 Here we complete such kind of symmetrization for any $k$ in any dimensions.
-To achieve this, we have to make a systematic study of the elementary symmetric functions $S_k$ on non-symmetric matrices, which would be of independent interest.
-See Section 2.1 below.
+To achieve this, we have to make a systematic study of the elementary symmetric functions $S_k$ on non-symmetric matrices, which would be of independent interest. {In particular, we present a detailed proof of an important identity \eqref{difference} in Proposition \ref{prop-skij} for non-symmetric matrices by combinatoric technique.} See Section 2.1 below.
 This is one of the main ingredients in our proof.

 The second main ingredient is to establish a relationship between the anisotropic curvature of the level sets and the anisotropic Hessian operators.
 For the Euclidean norm, such relation has been established by Tso \cite{Tso} and plays an important role in dealing with the Hessian operator.
 For the general norm, Wang and the third author \cite{WX} have established the relation between the anisotropic mean curvature and the Finsler Laplacian.
 In this paper we complete all other cases, see Section 2.4 below.